danderson00/webpack-worker/samples/plotly/blog.md

 ## Wrapping Up

 You can see a working example of what we've discussed here contrasted with running everything on the main UI thread [here](https://danderson00.github.io/webpack-worker/).

-It's worth noting that `webpack-worker` will work with other bundling systems like browserify.
+The use case discussed here is purely to demonstrate the impact of using WebWorkers - `webpack-worker` can be used for executing any Javascript code within a WebWorker, not just calculating graph data.
+It's also worth noting that `webpack-worker` will work with other bundling systems like `browserify`.

 The full source to this sample is available in the `webpack-worker` repository [here](https://github.com/danderson00/webpack-worker/samples/plotly).